fbpx

 Rosemary is a shrubby culinary herb that can live for years outdoors in warm climates but can also be grown as a potted shrub in cooler areas.
 Rosemary grows best in warm, sunny weather.
 Good airflow and some humidity in the air can both contribute to a healthy rosemary plant.

-French thyme beside english thyme
+french thyme beside english thyme

 4. Thyme